Miltonr87/Manifest-404/README.md

 ## 🎵 AI Music

-These works were created with the assistance of AI technology (AIMusic), and it was made just for fun!
+These works were created with the assistance of AI technology (AIMusic), and it was made just for fun (this is not intended to be a real band)!

 ## 🎸 Creator